ChaymaeBenayad/proj/README.md

-This is a simple README file(changed)
+This is a simple README file(changed2)